Engaging Coloradans in research and education to support pollinator conservation.

 - Must attend a two-hour virtual training session or watch a recorded training session.

-- Live trainings will be held in spring 2023.
+- Live trainings will be held each May.

 - Must be willing to submit data at a minimum of twice a month from June through August.